Creating Loops in C++

 }

-Because the body of our loop is having no effect on the boolean expression that controls when our loop ends, this loop will not end under normal circumstances.
+Because the body of our loop does not affect the boolean expression that controls when our loop ends, this loop will not end under normal circumstances.

 Number will always be <= 10.
 This is a fairly common scenario, called an infinite loop.